Sufficient Invariant Learning for Distribution Shift: Experiments

 \subsection{Visual Interpretation by Grad-CAM}

-We conduct Grad-CAM analysis \cite{Selvaraju@gradcam} to verify whether the effect of learning sufficient invariant features is being properly applied on the ground-truth label.
-In Waterbirds, minority groups, landbird on water and waterbird on land, can be underrepresented by the spurious correlation as they have only a few samples.
-In Figure \ref{fig:fig5}, ERM and ASAM use various invariant features for prediction for majority groups, landbird on land and waterbird on water, but fail to remove spurious correlation, so we can see that they also use the feature of background.
-However, for the minority groups, only a small part of the invariant features is observed to be used for prediction.
-In other words, the invariant features of the majority and minority groups are the same, but the areas of the image that the model focuses on differ greatly due to the differences in the spurious feature, the background.
-This shows that ERM and ASAM are not performing invariant learning.

-GDRO successfully removes spurious correlation regardless of the group.
-However, it uses only part of the invariant features for prediction, as previously discussed in Section \ref{sec:toy}.
-On the other hand, ASGDRO focuses on various invariant features for prediction regardless of the group.
-That is, ASGDRO focuses on the overall invariant features of waterbird and landbird.
+We conduct Grad-CAM analysis to verify whether the effect of learning SIL is being properly applied on the ground-truth label (\cref{fig:camm}).
+The minority group, land birds on a water background, is underrepresented by the spurious correlation as it has only a few samples.
+ERM and ASAM use several features to predict the majority group, land birds on a land background, but fail to remove spurious correlation.
+As a result, they also use the background feature.
+For the minority groups, however, only a small part of the invariant features is observed to be used for prediction.
+GDRO successfully removes spurious correlation regardless of the group but still uses only the part of invariant features for prediction.
+On the other hand, ASGDRO focuses on various invariant features for prediction regardless of the group; that is, it sufficiently uses diverse invariant features of land birds.
 Additionally, ASGDRO successfully excludes spurious features in their prediction.
-In other words, we can achieve sufficient invariant learning by considering flatness using ASGDRO.
-For additional results on Grad-CAM, please refer to the Appendix \ref{append:gradcam}.
+Appendix \ref{append:gradcam} provides additional results on Grad-CAM.